oleksiipoleshchuk/oleksiipoleshchuk.github.io/README.md

-# oleksiiweb.github.io
+# oleksiipoleshchuk.github.io

-The website template from https://github.com/knommon/resume
+The website template based on https://github.com/knommon/resume

+The animadet header based on https://github.com/codrops/AnimatedHeader

 Photo credits to: K. Poleshchuk and A. Mentana